 test, and properly maintain various governors.

 Perform basic welding safety, solder, braze, oxy-acetylene cutting and welding techniques.

 Covers cab and body systems, HVAC service and diagnosis, refrigerant types and regulations.

 Write up and research parts lists, carry out instructions furnished in written, oral or

 diagrammatic form, read manuals and apply to work situation, apply mechanics

 math as required.

-To teach students the skills and competencies of servicing, maintaining, and repairing construction machinery and diesel engines.
+To teach students the skills, attitudes, and professional work ethic to become successful in servicing, maintaining and repairing heavy trucks, construction machinery and diesel engines.